Maitland-Newcastle Director Of Schools Gerard Mowbray details the very beginnings of Catherine McAuley Catholic College, Medowie.

 Recommendation three of the study was formalised for implementation: to build a co-educational, Years 7–12 secondary school at Medowie.
 The provision of a school in this area responds to a number of factors: there is no Catholic secondary school presence on the northern peninsula; in addition, there is enrolment pressure on the inner-city Newcastle Catholic schools, which will be alleviated by the provision of this new school; furthermore, there is demographic growth in the north Raymond Terrace and Medowie areas.

-An on-site ceremony was held to unveil the Foundation Stone of the college Friday 28 October 2016.
+An on-site ceremony was held to unveil the Foundation Stone of the College on Friday 28 October 2016.

-The college was set to open in 2020.
+The College was set to open in 2020.
 Due to the complexity of developing not only the school site, but significantly upgrading infrastructure including Medowie Road, the Development Application took far longer than was anticipated.
-This meant delaying the opening of the college until January 2021.
-However, so as not to disappoint families who were to commence in 2020, the college will open with Years 7 and 8.
+This meant delaying the opening of the College until January 2021.
+However, so as not to disappoint families who were to commence in 2020, the College opened with Years 7 and 8 in 2021.

-In order to effectively plan for the college’s commencement, foundation principal Scott Donohoe was appointed in January 2019, assistant principal Peter Antcliff commenced in January 2020 and executive assistant to the principal, Elizabeth Toscano, commenced in April 2020.
-Father James Odoh has also joined the college team in his capacity as chaplain.
-The team now operate from an office in Raymond Terrace as they eagerly anticipate the school’s opening.
-Enrolments have opened.
-The interest in the college is certainly true to the community support that was evident in the local meetings in 2015 and 2016.
+In order to effectively plan for the College’s commencement, Foundation Principal Scott Donohoe was appointed in January 2019, Assistant Principal Peter Antcliff commenced in January 2020 and Executive Assistant to the principal, Elizabeth Toscano, commenced in April 2020.
+Father James Odoh also joined the College team in his capacity as Chaplain.
+The team operated from an office in Raymond Terrace as they eagerly anticipated the school’s opening.
+The interest in the College is certainly true to the community support that was evident in the local meetings in 2015 and 2016.